The Rotator Cuff Muscles are quite prone to Tear under the Subacromial Space due to-

-Traumatic rotator cuff tears occur following a fall or lifting heavy weight.
-However, commoner form of rotator cuff tear is due to repeated micro-trauma, which occurs over several weeks months or years.
-The rotator cuff tears may be partial or full thickness tears.
+Traumatic rotator cuff tears occur following a fall or lifting a heavyweight.
+However, the commoner form of rotator cuff tear is due to repeated micro-trauma, which occurs over several weeks months, or years.
+The rotator cuff tears may be partial or full-thickness tears.

-The rotator cuff muscles can get injured under the subacromial space because of several causes ranging from weakness and or imbalance of shoulder muscles, fatigue, postural faults, repeated overhead activity etc. These strained rotator cuff muscles are prone to tear when they are repeatedly used under pathological condition.
+The rotator cuff muscles can get injured under the subacromial space because of several causes ranging from weakness and or imbalance of shoulder muscles, fatigue, postural faults, repeated overhead activity, etc. These strained rotator cuff muscles are prone to tear when they are repeatedly used under pathological conditions.

-Partial rotator cuff tear may present with mild shoulder pain, clicking during shoulder elevation and mild shoulder weakness lifting the hand above shoulder height or reaching behind the back.
+- Partial rotator cuff tears may present with mild shoulder pain, clicking during shoulder elevation and mild shoulder weakness lifting the hand above shoulder height or reaching behind the back.

-Severely painful shoulder with an inability to lift the hand overhead or does it with great difficulty with or without a history of trauma is most likely to be a case of full thickness rotator cuff tear.
+A severely painful shoulder with an inability to lift the hand overhead or does it with great difficulty with or without a history of trauma is most likely to be a case of full-thickness rotator cuff tear.

-Early rotator cuff tear treatment is of utmost importance, as small and medium size rotator cuff tears may develop into larger tears or eventually complete tear of the tendons.
+Early rotator cuff tear treatment is of utmost importance, as small and medium-sized rotator cuff tears may develop into larger tears or eventually complete tears of the tendons.
 Complete or larger tears may require arthroscopic surgery.

 The ultimate aim of treatment should be to centralize the shoulder ball into its socket, which is the actual function of rotator cuff muscles.
 This will allow proper slides and glides of the shoulder ball in its socket while dynamically moving the arm over a stable shoulder blade.
 So it is also very important to ensure a dynamically stable shoulder blade.

 The treatment progresses through the following stages to achieve the desired result.